flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20190805-quick-quotes-11.md

     employment changes or a worrisome jump in avg. hourly earnings.
   card_citation: ''
 card_2:
-  card_text: "> “The ninety-nine percent are just a bunch of Zeroa\x19$.”\n> \n> William Clyde Allen III, who confessed to sending ricin-laced envelopes to President Trump and three other members of the administration, in a recent Facebook post.
+  card_text: "> “The ninety-nine percent are just a bunch of Zeroax19$.”n> n> William Clyde Allen III, who confessed to sending ricin-laced envelopes to President Trump and three other members of the administration, in a recent Facebook post.
 The Navy veteran was arrested by the FBI at his Utah home on Wednesday where he admitted to purchasing castor beans, the raw material for the poison ricin, and mailed it.
 No one was hurt.
 He's being held on a $25K cash bond."
   card_citation: ''
 card_3:
-  card_text: "> a\x1CThere’s no one silver bullet when it comes to the epidemic of opioids, but one thing is for certain, I and we will keep fighting.”\n> \n> Sen. Shelley Moore Capito (R-WV) on the sweeping bipartisan effort to pass opioid legislation to fund programs to treat addiction, monitor prescriptions and update information on alternative treatments to addictive drugs.
+  card_text: "> ax1CThere’s no one silver bullet when it comes to the epidemic of opioids, but one thing is for certain, I and we will keep fighting.”n> n> Sen. Shelley Moore Capito (R-WV) on the sweeping bipartisan effort to pass opioid legislation to fund programs to treat addiction, monitor prescriptions and update information on alternative treatments to addictive drugs.
 President Trump is expected to sign the bill."
   card_citation: ''
 card_4:
   card_text: >-